 Seed calculator:

-Fill in the text field with 23 words complying the BIP39 standard:
+Fill in the text field with 23 words complying with the BIP39 standard:

 more about custom seed...